DrFaust92/airflow-client-go/airflow/docs/DAGRunApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
     "time"
-    openapiclient "./openapi"
+	openapiclient "./airflow"
 )

 func main() {
 	dagId := "dagId_example" // string | The DAG ID.
 	limit := int32(56) // int32 | The numbers of items to return. (optional) (default to 100)
 	offset := int32(56) // int32 | The number of items to skip before starting to collect the result set. (optional) executionDateGte := time.Now() // time.Time | Returns objects greater or equal to the specified date.
 This can be combined with execution_date_lte parameter to receive only the selected period.  (optional) executionDateLte := time.Now() // time.Time | Returns objects less than or equal to the specified date.
 This can be combined with execution_date_gte parameter to receive only the selected period.  (optional) startDateGte := time.Now() // time.Time | Returns objects greater or equal the specified date.
 This can be combined with start_date_lte parameter to receive only the selected period.  (optional) startDateLte := time.Now() // time.Time | Returns objects less or equal the specified date.
 This can be combined with start_date_gte parameter to receive only the selected period.  (optional) endDateGte := time.Now() // time.Time | Returns objects greater or equal the specified date.
 This can be combined with start_date_lte parameter to receive only the selected period.  (optional) endDateLte := time.Now() // time.Time | Returns objects less than or equal to the specified date.
-This can be combined with start_date_gte parameter to receive only the selected period.  (optional) state := []string{"Inner_example"} // []string | The value can be repeated to retrieve multiple matching values (OR condition). (optional) orderBy := "orderBy_example" // string | The name of the field to order the results by.
-Prefix a field name with `-` to reverse the sort order.  *New in version 2.1.0*  (optional)
+This can be combined with start_date_gte parameter to receive only the selected period.  (optional) updatedAtGte := time.Now() // time.Time | Returns objects greater or equal the specified date.
+This can be combined with updated_at_lte parameter to receive only the selected period.  *New in version 2.6.0*  (optional) updatedAtLte := time.Now() // time.Time | Returns objects less or equal the specified date.
+This can be combined with updated_at_gte parameter to receive only the selected period.  *New in version 2.6.0*  (optional) state := []string{"Inner_example"} // []string | The value can be repeated to retrieve multiple matching values (OR condition). (optional) orderBy := "orderBy_example" // string | The name of the field to order the results by.
+Prefix a field name with `-` to reverse the sort order.  *New in version 2.1.0*  (optional) fields := []string{"Inner_example"} // []string | List of field for return.  (optional)

 	configuration := openapiclient.NewConfiguration()
-    api_client := openapiclient.NewAPIClient(configuration)
+	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.DAGRunApi.GetDagRuns(context.Background(), dagId).Limit(limit).Offset(offset).ExecutionDateGte(executionDateGte).ExecutionDateLte(executionDateLte).StartDateGte(startDateGte).StartDateLte(startDateLte).EndDateGte(endDateGte).EndDateLte(endDateLte).State(state).OrderBy(orderBy).Execute()
+	resp, r, err := apiClient.DAGRunAPI.GetDagRuns(context.Background(), dagId).Limit(limit).Offset(offset).ExecutionDateGte(executionDateGte).ExecutionDateLte(executionDateLte).StartDateGte(startDateGte).StartDateLte(startDateLte).EndDateGte(endDateGte).EndDateLte(endDateLte).UpdatedAtGte(updatedAtGte).UpdatedAtLte(updatedAtLte).State(state).OrderBy(orderBy).Fields(fields).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `DAGRunApi.GetDagRuns``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `DAGRunAPI.GetDagRuns``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `GetDagRuns`: DAGRunCollection
-    fmt.Fprintf(os.Stdout, "Response from `DAGRunApi.GetDagRuns`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `DAGRunAPI.GetDagRuns`: %v\n", resp)
 }
 ```